SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

         - myFirstTestJob
 ```

-This will run the job `myFirstTestJob` whenever the `gate` pipeline is triggered, and
+This will run the job `myFirstTestJob` whenever the `tag` pipeline is triggered, and
 `mySecondTestJob` whenever `check` is triggered.

 Within SCS the `check` pipeline is always triggered if you open, change or reopen a pull request.